German minister heads to Iran, business ties still limited

 Schroeppel's firm is now using third parties to do business in Iran, but hopes the process can be streamlined so it can take part in an expected boom in Iran's wind energy sector.

-"The sanctions have been dropped, but the tools what we need to do business successfully are still not there," he said.

-The Europaeische-Iranische Handelsbank AG in Hamburg offers such instruments already, but Germany's two biggest banks, Commerzbank AG and Deutsche Bank AG say they remain cautious.
+The Europaeische-Iranische Handelsbank AG in Hamburg offers such instruments already, but Germany's two biggest banks, Commerzbank AG and Deutsche Bank AG said they remain cautious.

-Michael Sabet, an Iranian-German business executive whose company imports tonnes of saffron from Iran, is upbeat that more banks are ready to provide letters of credit which he said could save up to 3 percent of the cost of a deal.
+Michael Sabet, an Iranian-German business executive whose company imports tonnes of saffron from Iran, said more banks are ready to provide letters of credit which he said could save up to 3 percent of the cost of a deal.

 "The situation is easing," he said.
 "We used to have to wait three to four months to get approval.
-Nowadays its just a phone call and some documents to exchange and that's it."
+Nowadays it's just a phone call and some documents to exchange and that's it."

-(Reporting by Andrea Shalal; Editing by Dominic Evans)
+Reporting by Andrea Shalal; Editing by Dominic Evans and Lisa Shumaker